Yao Xing: Late reign: gradual weakening of Later Qin

 Later in 409, the Jin general Liu Yu launched a major attack on Southern Yan, which sought aid from Later Qin.
 Initially, Yao Xing sent messengers to try to persuade Liu Yu to withdraw, and also sent a relief force commanded by Yao Qiang (姚強), but was forced to withdraw Yao Qiang's force when he suffered a major loss at Liu Bobo's hands and was nearly captured.
 Without aid from Later Qin, Southern Yan fell to Jin in early 410.

 Later in 410, at Qiao Zong's request, Yao Xing sent an army commanded by Gou Lin (苟林) to join Qiao Zong's army, commanded by Huan Qian (桓謙) and Qiao Daofu (譙道福) to attack Jin's Jing Province (荊州, modern Hunan and central Hubei).
 However, Liu Yu's brother Liu Daogui (劉道規) defeated both armies, killing Huan Qian and forcing Gou to flee.

 As of 411, Yao Bi, who was greatly favored by Yao Xing, was deep into a conspiracy to try to undermine the crown prince Yao Hong.

 In 412, Qifu Gangui was assassinated by his nephew Qifu Gongfu (乞伏公府), the son of the founding king Qifu Guoren.
 Many Later Qin officials try to persuade Yao Xing to take the opportunity, as Qifu Gongfu and Qifu Chipan battled for control of the state, to attack Western Qin.
 Yao Xing refused, believing it improper to attack a state that was still mourning.

 Also in 412, Yao Xing created his concubine Consort Qi empress.
 (No historical record gave the date when Yao Xing's first empress Empress Zhang died, but presumably she had by this point.)

-In 413, Liu Yu's general Zhu Lingshi (朱齡石) attacked Qiao Zong's Western Shu state and destroyed it, reannexing it to Jin.
+In 413, Liu Yu's general Zhu Lingshi attacked Qiao Zong's Western Shu state and destroyed it, reannexing it to Jin.
 Yao Xing, although Western Shu's suzerain, was unable to aid it.

 In 414, Yao Bi made several attempts to be made crown prince by having officials close to him suggesting Yao Xing to replace Yao Hong with him.
 Yao Xing refused, but did not rebuke Yao Bi.
 Yao Xing grew seriously ill that year, and Yao Bi planned a coup to take over.
 His brother Yao Yu revealed his plot to the other brothers Yao Yi, Yao Huang, Yao Chen, and Yao Xuan, who mobilized their own forces to be ready to attack Yao Bi if necessary.
 Yao Xing was forced to relieve Yao Bi of his posts, and the other sons demobilized and arrived at Chang'an for an official visit.
 The sons accused Yao Bi of many crimes, but Yao Xing took no further action.
 Indeed, in 415, Yao Bi retaliated by falsely accusing Yao Xuan of crimes, and Yao Xing arrested Yao Xuan.